 Layout and design

-- c.
-Layout to enable a natural, functional and visual transition between the sites, NEW2 (31 homes), NEW1 (25 homes) and the existing Alan Avenue development. - d.
-A cohesive design between NEW2 and NEW1, with complementary architectural styles. - e.
-Designed in line with the Newton Flotman Design Guidance and Codes.
+- b.
+Layout to enable a natural, functional and visual transition between the sites, NEW2 (31 homes), NEW1 (25 homes) and the existing Alan Avenue development. - c.
+A cohesive design between NEW2 and NEW1, with complementary architectural styles.

 Access